Some writers devour 'how to write' books, and some won't touch them.

 The phrase, "Write what you know," doesn't need to be taken to extremes.

 Your past experiences can bring life to your writing.
 Your hobby can give your main character a colorful outlook on life.
 Your occupation can bring a new aspect or character into your story.

 Take a moment to list things you know about.
 Delve into your childhood, your relationships, your workplace, your hobbies, etc.

 Who were you as a child?
 Did you play sports?
 Were you a bookworm?
 A loner?

-Create characters who you can relate to, and you will discover it's easier to breath life into them.
+Create characters that you can relate to, and you will discover it's easier to breathe life into them.

 Writing is an extension of you, rather you realize it or not.
 Tap into this aspect and your writing will soar.

 Last month, Dark Valentine accepted one of my short stories.
 I found out this morning they are shutting the doors.
 The announcement was made on their site Thursday morning, and as I scrambled to discover what was going on, the site quit responding.